jakebalek25/jakebalek25.github.io/_posts/2024-07-02-allstar-staters.md

   </div>
 </div>

 Yordan Alvarez has been a machine this year offensively.
-He ranks top 4 among all qualified designated hitters in Batting Average, On Base Percentage, Slugging Percentage, weighted Runs Created Plus, Wins Above Replacement, weighted On Base Average, Home Runs and even Stolen Bases.
-He has been getting it done throughout every aspect offensively.
-He is by far the best AL option at DH and was one of my considerations for an OF as well.
+He ranks top four among all qualified designated hitters in Batting Average, On Base Percentage, Slugging Percentage, weighted Runs Created Plus, Wins Above Replacement, weighted On Base Average, Home Runs and even Stolen Bases.
+He has been excelling in every aspect offensively.
+Alvarez is by far the best AL option at DH and was also one of my considerations for an outfield position.

 # National League Players
 ---
 Team managed by Torey Lovullo of the Arizona Diamondbacks.
 He managed the National League Pennant winner in 2023.

 ## Catcher - William Contreras
 Milwaukee Brewers  #24